anonymous2738/AddiVortesAlgorithm/README.md

 ```

-Real World datsets Boxplot
+Real World datasets Boxplot
 --------------

-To produce the boxplot in Figure 2 for the benchmark real world datasets, one can run the following:
+To produce the boxplot in Figure 2 for the benchmark real-world datasets, one can run the following:

 ```r
 figure2(list_of_datasets)
 ```
-**Warning:** This figure use parallel processing using 10 cores at a time, producing this figure is only recommended if you have 12+ cores.
+**Warning:** This figure uses parallel processing using 10 cores at a time, producing this figure is only recommended if you have 12+ cores.

 ### Arguments
-list_of_datasets- list of datasets included in the the boxplot produced.
+list_of_datasets- list of datasets included in the boxplot produced.

 ### Output

-The function figure2() produces a boxplot for each individual dataset in the list containing the 20 esimations of the RRMSE of the competing methods.
-Also a boxplot with the combined datasets with values greater then 1.5 removed and a matirx with columns for each RRMSE and rows for each competing method.
+The function figure2() produces a boxplot for each individual dataset in the list containing the 20 estimations of the RRMSE of the competing methods.
+Also a boxplot with the combined datasets with values greater than 1.5 removed and a matrix with columns for each RRMSE and rows for each competing method.

 Do not run all the datasets at the same time, since each dataset can take 1-2 hours.
-It is recommend that run 1 or 2 datasets at a time.
-To create a figure 2, we ran the function with 1 or 2 datasets untill we had estimations for all datasets and then created a boxplot by cbinding the matrices.
+It is recommended to run 1 or 2 datasets at a time.
+To create Figure 2, we ran the function with 1 or 2 datasets until we had estimations for all datasets and then created a boxplot by cbinding the matrices.

 Friedman Simulation Figures
 --------------